chriskirknielsen/2020/src/en/pages/about.md

 If you like some fantasy or science-fiction books, let me know because I love that stuff.
 I'm also very much into movies and TV shows, not too picky on the genre there (though horror is not my cup of tea) as long as it is in the original language.

-  <p class="about__quotebox" data-grid-el="quote-accent">My English accent is weird and all over the place.</p>
+  <p class="about__quotebox" data-grid-el="quote-accent">My English accent is weird and all over the place, but it isn't French.</p>

 **I'm originally from Lyon, France**, with immigrant parents from Denmark, and I spent some time in Australia growing up.
 As a result, I speak English, French and Danish fluently.
-I also learned some Italian, can read the Cyrillic alphabet, and would like to get back into Japanese.
+I also learned some Italian, can read the Cyrillic alphabet (just read, that is), and am slowly getting back into Japanese.
 I love languages, if you couldn't tell, and wouldn't mind learning more!

 ## Sure, I'm a professional